swift-klepto/klepto/README.md

 For instance, this build the application using the release configuration, then sends the NRO to the Switch at 10.0.0.14 before starting the nxlink server: `klepto run -c release -a 10.0.0.14 -s`.

 # Cleaning your package
 You can clean build artifacts by using `klepto clean`, which is simply a shortcut to `klepto package clean`.
+This will also delete any NRO and ELF files in the working directory.

 This is not a standard Swift feature.